rkd006/Carbonate-Chemistry-Model/README.md

 - calc_K2: creates a function to calculate K2
 - calc_Kh: creates a function to calculate Kh
 - calc_CO2_loss_alk: creates a function to calculate the CO2 losses to the atmosphere with inputs of kLa and alk ranges
+- calc_CO2_loss_temp: creates a function to calculate the CO2 losses to the atmosphere with inputs of pH and temperature ranges
+- calc_inorganiccarbon_pond: calculates inorganic carbon concentration in the pond at four days numerically and figure that plots the inorganic carbon concentration over four days
+- calc_algaecarbon: calculates the carbon concentration in algae at four days numerically
 - plot_carbonates: figure that plots the distribution of carbonate species (H2CO3*, HCO3, CO3)
 - rates: creates a function to calculate the system of ODEs
+- rates2: creates a function to calulate the ODE for calc_inorganiccarbon_pond

 #### *with algal growth:*